Ran (film): Plot

-Hidetora Ichimonji, a powerful but elderly warlord, decides to divide his kingdom among his three sons.
+Hidetora Ichimonji, a powerful but elderly daimyo, decides to divide his domain among his three sons.
 Taro, the eldest, will receive the prestigious First Castle and become leader of the Ichimonji clan, though Hidetora will retain the title of Great Lord.
 Second and third sons Jiro and Saburo are to support Taro and will be given the Second and Third Castles.
 However, Saburo is exiled after criticizing his father's lecture about unity.
 Hidetora's retainer Tango is also exiled for defending Saburo.

 Taro's wife Lady Kaede urges him to take full control of the clan.
 When Taro demands Hidetora renounce his title, a furious Hidetora leaves and travels to Jiro's castle, only to discover that Jiro is only interested in using him as a pawn.
 As Hidetora and his retinue wander, he decides to take over the Third Castle, which had become deserted after Saburo's exile.

 Later, the Third Castle is attacked by Taro and Jiro's combined forces, and all of Hidetora's retinue are either killed or commit ritual suicide.
 Jiro's general Kurogane takes advantage of the confusion and shoots Taro dead with an arquebus.
 Hidetora succumbs to madness and is allowed to leave.
 Tango and court fool Kyoami, still loyal to Hidetora, accompany him as he wanders across the land, haunted by visions of the people he killed in the past.
 They take refuge in a peasant's home only to discover that the occupant is Tsurumaru, the brother of Lady Sue, Jiro's wife.
 Hidetora had blinded Tsurumaru after massacring his family and left him impoverished.